favonia/cloudflare-ddns/docs/designs/managed-record-ownership.markdown

 Unmatched records are invisible to DNS mutation logic, so the updater may create a new managed record even if an unmanaged record already has the desired IP address.

+### Metadata Reconciliation for New Creates

+When DNS reconciliation needs to create new managed records, metadata is resolved per `(domain, record type)` unit from records that are about to be deleted in the same unit.

+- Scalar fields (`TTL`, `PROXIED`, `RECORD_COMMENT`):
+  - empty source set: use configured value
+  - unanimous source value: inherit source value
+  - non-unanimous source values: use configured value and emit one ambiguity warning per field
+- Tag field (`TAGS`):
+  - tag name is compared case-insensitively
+  - tag value is compared case-sensitively
+  - configured-default tags are sticky unless all sources omit them
+  - non-default tags require unanimity across sources to be inherited

+Duplicate records with the target IP are reduced deterministically: select one keeper, then delete the rest.

 ## Caching Contract

 Record-list caches store already-filtered managed records.